-The investment mandates section of the Standard of Practice paper ensures that the prudent person principles are satisfied when relevant.
-The risks on the investment side are presented in Risk Reporting with more detailed reporting performed by Aegon Asset Management.
+The Investment and Counterparty Risk Policy requires relevant business units to satisfy the prudent person principle.
+The risks on the investment side are presented in Risk Reporting analysis with more detailed reporting performed by Aegon Asset Management.
 Aegon's Risk Appetite Framework is in place to ensure that the assets held are appropriate to the nature of the liabilities without taking on excessive risks:

-• Risk limits for market and financial risks are set and form part of the Aegon Risk Appetite Framework;

-- The Investment and Counterparty Risk Policy establishes the prudent person principle requirements; - Concentration in exposures is avoided by testing adverse plausible scenarios in the Budget/MTP process and by setting single counterparty limits in the Group Credit Name Limit Policy.
+- Risk limits for market and financial risks are set and form part of the Aegon Risk Appetite Framework; - The Investment and Counterparty Risk Policy establishes the prudent person principle requirements; - Concentration in exposures is avoided by testing adverse plausible scenarios in the Budget/MTP process and by setting single counterparty limits in the Group Credit Name Limit Policy.
 This is supplemented with the Focus List that provides a more proactive process to monitor and control concentration; - The requirements related to use of derivatives can be found in the Derivative Use Policy.
 This policy ensures that a consistent standard of responsible derivative usage is in place across the Aegon Group.
 In addition, the consolidated reporting of derivative positions provides transparency to derivative usage as well as a demonstration of controls; - The Securities Lending and Repo Policy ensures a consistent standard for Securities Lending and Repurchase (Repo) programs within the Aegon Group.
 This Policy sets out the minimum required processes and documentation standards that must be in place for any unit to operate in these instruments; and - The Reinsurance Use Policy establishes the process with which reinsurance use is conducted at Aegon in order to ensure a consistent high standard of reinsurance use across the Group, to ensure proper internal controls are in place around risks arising from reinsurance wherever material (e.g. counterparty risk and basis risk), and to ensure globally consistent information on Aegon's reinsurance treaties is available.